Mega-events may get less ambitious as Brazil counts World Cup costs

 For Maennig the answer lies in bids that are more collaborative with the local population.

-"I am pushing my home city Berlin to have a completely different Olympic bid (for 2024) by asking residents to participate in an Olympic concept they would be in favor of,” he said.
+"I am pushing my home city Berlin to have a completely different Olympic bid (for 2024) by asking residents to participate in an Olympic concept they would be in favour of,” he said.

 (Editing by Todd Benson, Kieran Murray and Martin Howell)